 This scenario leads to malnutrition and can also result in a range of severe health problems, including permanent small bowel damage, infertility, and colitis.

 Constipation is perhaps the most common among the digestive tract disorders.
-However, people can also experience chronic constipation characterized by painful bowel movements that can last for weeks or even more.
+However, people can also experience chronic constipation characterized by painful bowel movements of hard stood that can last for weeks or even more.